Typical Applications of KLIPPEL QC SYSTEM

 The device’s microphones are tested the other way round.
 The KLIPPEL Analyzer (or sound card) plays back the test signal via the reference speaker while the DUT is recording the internal mic responses to an audio file.
 These files are transferred to the test PC and imported to the QC software seamlessly for analysis.

 KLIPPEL QC is the right tool to overcome these problems with straight-forward, objective quality control.
-Rental loudspeaker systems and even complete arrays can be tested in one fast sequence that can be easily operated for reliable defect detection even beyond the flaws of human hearing.
+Single loudspeakers and even complete line array stacks can be tested in one fast sequence that can be easily operated for reliable defect detection even beyond the flaws of human hearing.

 Micro- and miniature speakers as used in smartphones, headphones and other small audio devices are expected to deliver reasonable audio quality and max SPL despite of the small size and often low price.
 Mostly applied to reproduce speech, music and other broad band signals, these devices are prone to rocking, irregular vibration and mechanical asymmetries caused by production tolerances that may result in hard limiting (impulsive distortion) or dynamic DC shifts that further decrease the usable working range.